EPS-Libraries-Berkeley/volt/_sources/Data/data_case_study_2.md

 # Data Case Study 2

 Navigate to **Dewey Data** ([https://www.deweydata.io/](https://www.deweydata.io/)) and sign in using your Calnet username and passphrase.
-Locate Rental Data by RentHub; then locate the data documentation.
+Locate Rental Data by RentHub.
+Then locate the data documentation.

 ![Rental Data By RentHub](./images/renthub.png)